-I'm a doctoral candidate in the Interdisciplinary Program in Environment and Resources at Stanford University, specializing in Public Management and Environmental Governance.
-I am currently on the US and European academic job markets.
+I'm a political scientist completing my PhD in the Interdisciplinary Program in Environment and Resources at Stanford University.
+I specialize in Public Administration and Environmental Governance.

 Outside of academia, I’ve worked as a consultant/research analyst for the World Bank Environment Practice, World Bank Independent Evaluation Group, The Brattle Group (an energy economics consulting firm), International Rivers, and Conservation Strategy Fund.
 As a Thomas Watson Fellow, I spent a year documenting the social-environmental impacts of large hydropower projects across South/Southeast Asia, sub-Saharan Africa, and Latin America.

 I hold an MPhil in Development Studies from Oxford and a BA in Environmental Studies from Amherst College.